jimmylevell/crowd-overview/CrowdManager/readme.md

 Provides the possibility to manage the checkpoint and view the movement of the crowd based on the aggregated information.
 Furthermore the backend is used by the checkpoints to upload their measurements.

 The application consists of a frontend written in react and a backend written in NextJS.
-For the storage of the data mongodb is used.
+As storage mongodb is used.

 ![Crowd Manager](../Documentation/architecture.png)